Table of Contents

-Furnace Blower Won’t Turn Off - Hello Richard, I have a problem with my furnace where the indoor blower will turn off.
+Furnace Blower Fan Wont Turn Off - Hello Richard, I have a problem with my furnace where the indoor blower will turn off.
 My furnace seems to be heating okay it is just the blower will not shut off.
-It is an older furnace and I have checked the thermostat settings.
-It is set to automatic with the fan switch part set to automatic so I know that is not the problem causing the furnace blower not to shut and run continuously.
-So what else do I need to check and is this a problem I can fix myself or do I need to call a service and repair company to make a repair of some kind?
+It is an older furnace, and I have checked the thermostat settings.
+Its setting is automatic with the fan switch part set to automatic, so I know that is not the problem causing the furnace blower not to shut and run continuously.
+So what else do I need to check, and is this a problem I can fix myself, or do I need to call a service and repair company to repair it?
 Please help!!
 Thanks!!

 - Fan select switch on the thermostat is in the manual “ON” position

 - A control wiring problem where the insulation on the wiring is worn off